PavanRangani/docs/docs/prd/mailing-lists/requirement.md

-## Auto remove contact from all Mailing list when Contact is Archived
+## Auto remove Individuals from all Mailing list when Individual is Deceased

-- When normal contact is archived/deleted, system removes that contact from all associated mailing lists
 - When Individual type contact is marked as Terminated, its related contact is Archived.
 So that contact will be removed from all mailing lists